 - Galvanized Steel

 - Cast Iron

 What it is: Copper is sort of the gold standard in pipes.
 Known for its durability, it can last as long as 100 years.
 Copper pipes are naturally resistant to bacteria and are less likely to break down if exposed to UV rays.
-Many brass pipes, which are not used as commonly, are also composed primarily of copper with slightly less durability.
+As a result, the cost of copper pipe per foot exceeds a lot of other piping options.
+Many brass pipes, which are not as common, are also composed primarily of copper with slightly less durability.